The Consciousness Prior: Consciousness Prior Theory

-where $z_t$ is a random noise source.
-The cognitive interpretation is that the value of $c_t$ corresponds to the content of a thought, a very small subset of all the information available to us unconsciously, but which has been brought to our awareness by a particular form of attention which picks several elements or projections from $h_t$.
-The function $C$ is the {\bf consciousness RNN} and because of its random noise inputs, produces a random choice of the elements on which the attention gets focused.
-This is useful if we think of the consciousness RNN as a tool for exploring interpretations or plans or to sample predictions about the future.
-We can also think of the consciousness RNN as the tool to isolate a particular high-level abstraction and extract the information about it (its value, uncertainty about it or even the fact that it is unobserved).
+We do not explicitly put them in the notation but a realistic agent would also have goals as part of the context which conditions both the selection of unconscious items (in $F$) and the update of the conscious state (in $C$), then seen as a search mechanism.
+Also, although we do not explore the architecture of memory mechanisms very much here, it is clear that different kinds of memory mechanisms exist in the brain, starting with short-term memory from which very recently accessed conscious elements can be retrieved, as well as longer-term memory, which contains a subset of the elements stored in short-term memory.
+The cognitive interpretation of the above equations is that the value of $c_t$ is a set of consciously accessed elements and corresponds to the content of a thought one is conscious of at time $t$.
+The conscious state $c_t$ is a very small subset of all the information available to us unconsciously, $h_t$, but which has been brought to our awareness by a particular form of attention which picks several elements or projections from $h_t$.
+The function $C$ is the {\bf consciousness process} and because of its random noise inputs, produces a random choice of the elements on which the attention gets focused.
+This is useful if we think of the consciousness process as a tool for exploring interpretations or plans or to sample predictions about the future or simply imagined scenarios.
+We can also think of the consciousness process as the tool to make a series of associations forming a coherent argument (for reasoning).
+It isolates particular high-level abstractions and extracts the information about each of them (some identifying information and attributes, a value, and uncertainty about it or even the fact that it is observed or not).
 This would happen if we think about a single factor, but in general $C$ will aggregate a few (e.g. a handful) of such factors into a more complex and composed thought.